 Trains from Kuala Lumpur to Padang Besar have a varying amount of stops along the route, with the quickest trains being the Platinum services.
 All trains go direct on the North - South railway line (before some services took the branch line to Butterworth).

-This new ETS train service between Kuala Lumpur and Padang Besar takes on average five and a half hours to take you from the capital of Malaysia, to the border with Thailand.
+This new ETS train service between Kuala Lumpur and Padang Besar takes around five and a half hours to get you from the capital of Malaysia, to the border with Thailand.

 This cuts the older Intercity Express Trains travel time in half!

-The old popular night train (the Langkawi Express), that used to travel from KL to Hat Yai, is now no longer operating and all KTM Malaysian Railways trains stop at the Malaysian side of the border at Padang Besar (note that both towns on either side of the border are called Padang Besar - Padang Besar in Thailand also has a much smaller train station).
+The old popular night train (the Langkawi Express), that used to travel from KL to Hat Yai, is now no longer operating and all KTM Malaysian Railways trains stop at the Malaysian side of the border at Padang Besar (note that both towns on either side of the border are called Padang Besar - Padang Besar in Thailand also has a much smaller train station where only State Railway of Thailand trains operate from).

 If you want to travel from KL to Hat Yai, you will now have to change trains at the border and take one of the new Shuttle services from Padang Besar to Hat Yai (see below for more information).